ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 4. Repeat step 3 until the dependency warnings are fixed.
 Adding a single `skip-tree` exception can resolve multiple warnings.

-### Fixing Disk Full Errors and Zcash Parameter Errors
+### Fixing Disk Full Errors

 If the Docker cached state disks are full, increase the disk sizes in:
 - [deploy-gcp-tests.yml](https://github.com/ZcashFoundation/zebra/blob/main/.github/workflows/deploy-gcp-tests.yml)
 - [continous-delivery.yml](https://github.com/ZcashFoundation/zebra/blob/main/.github/workflows/continous-delivery.yml)

-If the GitHub Actions disks are full, or the Zcash parameter downloads time out without any network messages or errors, follow these steps until the errors are fixed:
+If the GitHub Actions disks are full, follow these steps until the errors are fixed:

 0. Check if error is also happening on the `main` branch.
 If it is, skip the next step.
 1. Update your branch to the latest `main` branch, this builds with all the latest dependencies in the `main` branch cache.